adekbadek/notes/bash.md

 fi
 ```

-  - 'while' loop, can be reverse as with 'until' instead od while
+  - 'while' loop, can be reversed, as with 'until' instead of while
 ```bash
 while <expression>; do
       # ...